MOVING TO HONDURAS

 - Two more photographs 6cm high by 5cm wide (for the residency card)

-- Proof of income again i.e. bank statement showing deposit of income equal to $1500 or $2500 per month, depending on residency type
+- Proof of income again i.e. bank statement (called a Constancia) showing deposit of income equal to $1500 or $2500 per month, depending on residency type

 - Proof you have a Honduran bank account,which letter you obtain from your bank

 This must repeated annually, showing proof of income deposited into a Honduran bank.
-After 5 years you can apply for permanent residency.
+After 5 years you can apply for a 5 year residency and later, permanent residency.

 All said, it’s an extremely frustrating process, where patience is essential.
 Hire a good lawyer who can work on your behalf.
 I can make some recommendations if you want.